particle-iot/docs/src/content/reference/device-os/firmware.md

 {{api name1="Variant::asString()"}}

-Returns a reference to the value contained in this variant as an `String`.
+Returns a reference to the value contained in this variant as a `String`.
 This can be used to modify the value of the variant and to more efficiently read the string without having to copy it.

 ```cpp
 // PROTOTYPE